Attention Is All You Need

 2. Multi-Head Attention

 Instead of performing a single attention function, the Transformer uses multiple attention heads in parallel.
-This allows the model to jointly attend to information from different representation subspaces at different positions.
+By projecting inputs into multiple subspaces, the model can learn different relationships simultaneously, allowing richer contextual understanding.

 3. Positional Encoding